Mayfuns/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This is a README.md file for C - More functions,more nested loops
+0x04.
+C - More functions, more nested loops